Dempster–Shafer theory: Relational measures

-In considering preferences one might use the partial order of a lattice instead of the total order of the real line as found in Dempster–Schafer theory.
+In considering preferences one might use the partial order of a lattice instead of the total order of the real line as found in Dempster–Shafer theory.
 Indeed, Gunther Schmidt has proposed this modification and outlined the method.

 Given a set of criteria C and a bounded lattice L with ordering ≤, Schmidt defines a relational measure to be a function μ from the power set of C into L that respects the order ⊆ on $\mathbb{P}$(C):